Egyptian Constitution of 1923: History

-After World War I, the deputy speaker of the suspended Legislative Assembly Sa'ad Zaghloul asked the High Commissioner in Cairo, Reginald Wingate, permission to visit London to negotiate the political status of post-war Egypt.
+After World War I, the former deputy speaker of the wartime suspended 1913 Legislative Assembly Sa'ad Zaghloul asked the High Commissioner in Cairo, Reginald Wingate, permission to visit London to negotiate the political status of post-war Egypt.
 When the British refused, Zaghloul formed a delegation - the Arabic word being Wafd - with other Egyptian nationalists with the hope of securing independence at the Paris Peace Conference.
 In response, the British arrested Zaghloul and four other Wafdists, and deported them to Malta.
 This sparked the 1919 Egyptian Revolution, as the Egyptian masses revolted against the British and in favor of the Wafd.
 This set the stage for negotiations between the Egyptian nationalists and British officials over the status of Egypt.
 The negotiations between Alfred Milner and Zaghloul began on 9 June 1920.
 Before negotiations collapsed, Milner proposed a memorandum on 18 August, whereby Britain would respect the independence of Egypt as a constitutional monarchy, with stipulations that safeguarded British interests.
 While Milner did not believe that Egypt was ready to govern itself, one explanation for why he suggested a constitutional government was to bring Egyptian liberals to the negotiating table.
-Rounds of negotiations between Egyptian nationalists and British officials continued until the Unilateral Declaration of Egyptian Independence in 1922.
+Rounds of negotiations between Egyptian nationalists and British officials, continued until the Unilateral Declaration of Egyptian Independence in 1922.
+In this period, local Egyptian politics were divided between Wafdists who supported Zaghloul and the Liberal Constitutionalists who supported Adly Yakan.